Can Your Panel Handle

 Is this NEC compliant?

-We use the NEC Article 220.82 Optional Method to estimate load.
-Final installation should always be verified by a licensed electrician and local code requirements.
+Yes.
+We use NEC 220.82 (the Optional Method), the industry-standard calculation used by licensed electricians.
+We also compare against NEC 220.83 and the Standard Method.
+Final installation should always be verified by a licensed electrician per local code requirements.

 Why do you use NEC 220.82 instead of other methods?